-Hereof fail not and make return of your doings to the Town Clerk on (or before time of said meeting.
+Hereof fail not and make return of your doings to meeting. to the Town Clerk on or before time of said

-Given under our hands this 29^{th} Day of September in the year of our Lord Two Thousand Twenty-Five.
+Given under our hands this 29 th Day of Septem Twenty-Five. nber in the year of our Lord Two Thousand

 Matthew F. Pisani Matthew F. Pisani, Chair

 Rebecca H. Pine Rebecca H. Pine, Vice Chair

 Alison S. Manugian Alison S. Manugian, Clerk

 John F. Reilly John F. Reilly, Member

 Peter S. Cunningham Peter S. Cunningham, Member

 OFFICERS RETURN Groton, Middlesex

-Pursuant to the within Warrant, I have this day notified the Inhabitants to assemble at the place, and for the purpose mentioned as within directed.
+Pursuant to the within Warrant, I have this day notified the Inhabitants to assemble at the tiplace, and for the purpose mentioned as within directed.
 Personally posted by Constable.
 Constable Date Duly Posted